Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: Flow equations and their fixed points

 The difference $\Delta:=\mathcal{L}-\mathcal{A}_{4,2}$ involves the derivative of the regulator function: $\Delta=\frac{1}{Z_{-\infty}}\sum_{\vec{p}\in\mathbb{Z}^{d-1}} G^2(\vec{p}\,)r_s^{\prime}(\vec{p}\,)$ , the ‘‘prime'' meaning derivative with respect to the variable $p_1^2$, setting equal to zero.
 For the Litim regulator:

 The two distributions $r_s^{\prime}$ and $\dot{r}_s$ are proportionals.
 Thus, the approximation \eqref{defZ} used for computation of the sums $\mathcal{I}_{n,m}$ in the flow equations must be used for computation of $\Delta$ and $\dot{\Delta}$.
-However, as explained before the definition \eqref{defZ}, this approximation becomes totally wrong for the computation of $\dot{\mathcal{A}}_{2,4}$, and all divergent quantities, for which the deep UV terms survive.
+However, as explained before Definition \eqref{defZ}, this approximation becomes totally wrong for the computation of $\dot{\mathcal{A}}_{2,4}$, and all divergent quantities, for which the deep UV terms survive.
 We will discuss this point carefully.
-From now, let us consider the structure equations for melonic $4$-point functions.
-They only involves $\Pi_{1,a}^{(2)}\equiv \Pi^{(2)}=2\lambda(s)$, and it is explicitly given from lemma \eqref{lemmaa0}:
+From now, let us consider the structure equations for melonic four-point functions.
+They only involve $\Pi_{1,a}^{(2)}\equiv \Pi^{(2)}=2\lambda(s)$, and it is explicitly given from Lemma \eqref{lemmaa0}:

 where, in the right hand side, coupling without explicit $s$ dependence designates the bare coupling.
 Deriving it with respect to $s$, we get: